 The Planning Committee consists of 9 councillors and meets regularly to consider planning applications received.
-Meetings are scheduled for Tuesdays and normally start at 6pm and are open to the public.
-They are normally held in the Council Chamber of the Monmouth Shire Hall although are currently being held remotely via BT Conferencing during the pandemic restrictions.
+Meetings are scheduled for Tuesdays and normally start at 6:30pm and are open to the public.
+The meetings are usually hybrid meetings held both in the Wye Room of Bridges Community Centre and via Zoom.

 Members of the committee give due consideration to all applications received for Monmouth taking into account all information available to them.
 As far as possible, they try to make recommendations to MCC that are in accordance with planning policy which included such matters as: